Atakamoto/LOL-Esports_WL_Classification/README.md

 In addition to this I used GridSearchCV and ended up with the hyperparameters: max_depth = 5 and n_estimators = 200.

-After these adjustments and additions, the accuracy score is now 0.7532.
+After these adjustments and additions, the accuracy score is now *0.757*.
 This is a nice improvement from the baseline model and suggests that adding these additional roles specific and laning features helped to model better differentiate between winning and losing teams.

 ## Fairness Analysis

 Now I will look at two different groups as determine if the model is fair among the two groups.
 To do this group X will be teams who have a gold lead at 15 minutes while group Y will be teams who are behind in gold at 15 minutes.
 I will be using difference in accuracy as the test statistic at a 0.05 significance level.

-Null Hypothesis: The accuracy for teams with a gold lead at 15 minutes is the same for teams behind in gold at 15 minutes.
+*Null Hypothesis:* The accuracy for teams with a gold lead at 15 minutes is the same for teams behind in gold at 15 minutes.

-Alternative Hypothesis: The accuracy for teams with a gold lead at 15 minutes is NOT the same for teams behind in gold at 15 minutes.
+*Alternative Hypothesis:* The accuracy for teams with a gold lead at 15 minutes is NOT the same for teams behind in gold at 15 minutes.

-After performing the test, the p-value was 0.576.
-Since the p-value is greater thn 0.05, we fail to reject the null hypothesis and thus it seems that our model predicts results from each of the two groups at a similar accuracy.
+After performing the test, the *p-value* was 0.746.
+Since the p-value is greater than 0.05, we *fail to reject the null hypothesis* and thus it seems that our model predicts results from each of the two groups at a similar accuracy.